Showing posts with label ducks. Show all posts

 Bass Pro Shop at the Pyramid on Bass Pro Drive in Memphis was our first stop.

 Once inside, we saw a sign that said, "Welcome to Paradise"!
-A sportsman paradise!
+A sportsman's paradise!

 Swimming in the water below us, we could see schools of a variety of fish and swamp-covered trees everywhere.

-We stopped to see the alligators; they were behind glass walls, and they were staring at us.
+We stopped to see the alligators, which were behind glass walls and staring at us.

 Swamp Covered Trees & Elevator